 Linda Chalker-Scott says, “As Bert says, location location location.
 The post-mortems I do often stem from spring planting and no irrigation.
 Fall planting in our climate (Washington State) is best (because of dry summers), and I’d argue it would work anywhere as long as the soil is well mulched to prevent freezing.”

 The key point here is that trees need to have water during their recovery period of which the first six months is crucial.
 The west coast has a very dry summer, but a warmer and shorter winter, which is ideal for root growth.
 Hot summers are not.
 In the Midwest, summers are cooler and wetter, which are ideal for spring planting.
 Fall is shorter, and winter is longer and much colder – a difficult time for a newly planted tree.

 Of course if you were ever in doubt about the ideal time to plant, don’t hesitate to reach out to our team of tree service professionals in Boulder, CO.

 - For climates with longer, more severe winters, try to plant trees in spring.
 In climates with milder, shorter winters, fall planting works well.
 In either case, the trees must have adequate water, and be planted correctly.

 - Summer planting will work, but it is much harder on the tree and is not recommended.

 - No matter when you plant, mulch trees with at least 5 inches of wood chips and keep them well watered.

-For additional best practices, feel free to contact one of our local tree removal experts who can answer any questions related to tree care.
-We’re a tree service company located in Longmont, CO and proudly serve our community!
+For additional best practices, feel free to contact one of our Longmont tree service experts who can answer any questions related to tree care.
+We’re located in the county of Boulder, CO and proudly serve our community!
 Learn more about what we have to offer HERE.

 And don’t forget to visit some of our other blog posts for more tree care and maintenance tips!